EOSChronicleProject/eos-chronicle/README.md

 the state history plugin and starts reading its data from a specific block number.

-The receiver is compiled with a number of exporter plugins, and only one exporter plugin can be enabled in its configuration.
+The receiver can be compiled with a number of exporter plugins, and only one exporter plugin can be enabled in its configuration.
 Exporter plugins organize the data export to their respective consumers.

-Exporters may work in one of two modes:

-* in unidirectional mode, the exporter pushes the data downstream as it arrives from `nodeos`.
-Should `chronicle-receiver` stop, it will start from the next block after last known irreversible one.

-* in bidirectional mode, the exporter expects that the consumer acknowledges block numbers that it has processed and stored.
+Exporters must work in bidirectional mode: the exporter expects that the consumer acknowledges block numbers that it has processed and stored.
 Should `chronicle-receiver` stop, it will start from the block number next after acknowledged or last known irreversible, whichever is lower.

-Unidirectional mode is synchronous: it reads a new portion of data from `nodeos` as soon as current information is written in the outbound socket.
+The communication between exporter and consumer is performed

-Bidirectional mode benefits from asynchronous processing: the receiver starts with a parameter indicating the maximum number of unacknowledged blocks (1000 by default), and it continues retrieveing data from `nodeos` as long as the consumer confirms the blocks within this maximum.
+asynchronously: the receiver starts with a parameter indicating the maximum number of unacknowledged blocks (1000 by default), and it continues retrieveing data from `nodeos` as long as the consumer confirms the blocks within this maximum.
 Received and decoded data is kept in a queue that is fed to the consumer, allowing it to process the data at its own pace.
 If the number of unacknowledged blocks reaches the maxumum, the reader pauses itself with an increasing timer, varying from 0.1 to 8 seconds.
 If the pause exceeds 2 seconds, an informational event is generated.

 If `nodeos` stops or restarts, `chronicle-receiver` will automatically stop and close its downstream connection.
 Also if the downstream